age range: 4 – 7 years

 What inspired you to write this story?

-What are some special challenges associated with paralleling your book with an unfamiliar time or setting?
+What are some special challenges associated with introducing a setting your audience might be unfamiliar with?

 What topics does your book touch upon that would make it a perfect fit for the classroom?